-FileMaker Pro is used for invoicing a LOT.
+Studio Manager makes invoicing quick and easy.
 It works really well.
 You get pretty invoices.
 Just fill in the blanks and print.
-The address is looked up from the contacts file, the job description and PO number come in from the Jobs file and taxes and other such things are totaled accurately every time.
-What could be nicer?
-We don’t know.
-It takes about two minutes to do an invoice with this system.
+The address is looked up from Contacts, the job description and PO number come in from Jobs, taxes are totaled accurately every time.
+It takes about two minutes to create an invoice.

 Default Printed Invoice – Awaiting Your Customization

-The PDF invoice layout contains two container fields, one for a logo and the other for an address block, also a graphic.
-The graphics can be inserted in browse mode, meaning that non-graphics people (the ones usually doing the billing) can insert these with minimal help from a designer and it only needs to be done once (unless the logo or contact information changes).
+Although it isn’t like to match your stationery, Studio Manager includes a PDF invoice layout with two container fields, one for a logo and the other for an address block, also a graphic.
+For this invoice, graphics can be inserted in browse mode, meaning that non-graphics people (the ones usually doing the billing) can insert these with minimal help from a designer and it only needs to be done once (unless the logo or contact information changes).